Menu

 1

-Two-dimensional pre-operative transvaginal ultrasound image of recurrent serous borderline ovarian tumor.
+Two-dimensional (a) and three-dimensional (b) preoperative transvaginal ultrasound images of recurrent serous borderline ovarian tumor.

-Intraoperative LUS has also been used to perform FSS for the treatment of Herlyn-Werner-Wunderlich syndrome, whereby direct contact of the LUS probe with the uterus provided enhanced visualization of the origin of a longitudinal vaginal septum, which the surgeon was then able to excise through a transvaginal approach.
-Thus, the use of LUS in this case, was imperative in both the diagnosis and treatment of a complex uterine malformation, with excellent surgical outcomes reported.44
+Intraoperative LUS has also been used to perform fertility-sparing surgery for the treatment of Herlyn-Werner-Wunderlich syndrome, in which direct contact of the LUS probe with the uterus provided enhanced visualization of the origin of a longitudinal vaginal septum, which the surgeon was then able to excise through a transvaginal approach.
+Thus, the use of LUS in this case was imperative in both the diagnosis and treatment of a complex uterine malformation, with excellent surgical outcomes reported.44

-Further use of IOUS in FSS includes a case report on the application of CUS during open surgery to resect a placental site trophoblastic tumor in a patient wishing to preserve her fertility.
+Further use of IOUS in fertility-sparing surgery includes a case report on the application of CUS during open surgery to resect a placental site trophoblastic tumor in a patient wishing to preserve her fertility.
 The use of IOUS enabled accurate hysterotomy, minimizing the excision of healthy tissue whilst preserving the woman’s fertility, thus avoiding the need for hysterectomy which would render the woman infertile.
-The patient subsequently went on to conceive naturally and delivered a baby at term.45
+The patient subsequently went on to conceive naturally and delivered at term.45

-IOUS in open surgery has also been performed in a woman at 14 weeks' gestation who presented with abdominal pain, secondary to a fundal intramural subserous myoma measuring 157 × 90 mm, as well as other smaller myomas diagnosed, causing compression of the gestational sac.
-A convex transducer placed directly onto the uterine serosa intraoperatively, guided the surgeon in regards to location of the myoma, its relationship with the endometrial cavity and the optimal site for incision, whilst also providing information on fetal viability.46
+IOUS in open surgery has also been performed in a woman at 14 weeks' gestation who presented with abdominal pain secondary to the diagnosis of a fundal intramural subserous myoma measuring 157 × 90 mm, as well as other smaller myomas, causing compression of the gestational sac.
+A convex transducer placed directly onto the uterine serosa intraoperatively, guided the surgeon with respect to location of the myoma, its relationship with the endometrial cavity and the optimal site for incision, whilst also providing information on fetal viability.46

 Radical debulking surgery

 IOUS can be used in complex gynecological procedures for diagnostic purposes, particularly when suspicious lesions are identified on palpation during open surgery.
-This was observed in a woman who underwent bilateral adnexectomy, hysterectomy, omentectomy and peritoneal biopsies for bilateral sBOT.47 During which, the lumbar-aortic region appeared enlarged on palpation, and thought to be a lymph node.
-IOUS assessment of the lesion identified a hypoechoic lymph node in the precaval region measuring 9.6 mm, with an irregular echo structure, no color Doppler flow and presence of calcification.47 The lymph node was subsequently isolated and excised surgically based on the US findings, and identified as adenocarcinoma on frozen section analysis.
-As such, the surgical procedure was altered by then including para-aortic and bilateral iliac lymphadenectomies.47 Histology confirmed the lymph node was a metastasis of low grade serous carcinoma, which could have been missed in the absence of the information provided from the IOUS.47 A similar case has been reported whereby two enlarged cardiophrenic lymph nodes were effectively resected during primary debulking surgery for advanced ovarian cancer, that was only identified by IOUS following initial abdominal cytoreduction.48
+This was observed in a woman who underwent bilateral adnexectomy, hysterectomy, omentectomy and peritoneal biopsies for bilateral sBOT.47 During the procedure, the lumboaortic region appeared enlarged on palpation and was thought to be a lymph node.
+IOUS assessment of the lesion identified a hypoechoic lymph node in the precaval region measuring 9.6 mm, with an irregular echo structure, no color Doppler flow and presence of calcification.47 The lymph node was subsequently isolated and excised surgically based on the ultrasound findings, and identified as adenocarcinoma on frozen section analysis.
+As such, the surgical procedure was altered by including para-aortic and bilateral iliac lymphadenectomies.47 Histology confirmed the lymph node was a metastasis of low-grade serous carcinoma, which could have been missed in the absence of the information provided from the IOUS.47 A similar case has been reported in which two enlarged cardiophrenic lymph nodes were effectively resected during primary debulking surgery for advanced ovarian cancer, that was only identified by IOUS following initial abdominal cytoreduction.48

 Improved visualization of pelvic anatomy

 IOUS can also be used during laparoscopic surgery to identify pelvic anatomy and avoid tissue injury to adjacent structures.
-This has been demonstrated in a case where cystic adenomyosis using TVUS with LUS guidance was safely resected, consequently resolving symptoms of severe dysmenorrhoea.49,50 Furthermore, TAUS during laparoscopy has helped retrieve a lost intrauterine device (IUD) identified in the abdominal cavity during preoperative imaging, but not seen laparoscopically.51 Use of the IOUS confirmed the presence of a tubular hyperechoic structure in the abdominal cavity, precisely localizing the IUD within the bowel loops, thus avoiding the conversion to laparotomy to retrieve the device.51
+This has been demonstrated in two cases in which cystic adenomyosis was safely resected using TVUS with LUS guidance, consequently resolving symptoms of severe dysmenorrhea in both cases.49,50 Furthermore, TAUS during laparoscopy has helped retrieve a lost intrauterine device (IUD) identified in the abdominal cavity during preoperative imaging, but not seen laparoscopically.51 Use of the IOUS confirmed the presence of a tubular hyperechoic structure in the abdominal cavity, precisely locating the IUD within the bowel loops, thus avoiding the conversion to laparotomy to retrieve the device.51

-IOUS also provides excellent diagnostic accuracy when characterizing adnexal masses.
-In one study of 58 women, the accuracy of characterizing ovarian cysts was significantly higher following laparoscopic ultrasonography than preoperative TVUS (83.8% vs. 73.5% respectively, p < 0.05), when compared with histological diagnosis.52 Accuracy in diagnosis was particularly significant in the cases of diagnosing endometriomas or dermoid cysts from other benign pathology.52
+IOUS has been reported to provide excellent diagnostic accuracy when characterizing adnexal masses.
+In one study of 58 women, the accuracy of characterizing ovarian cysts was significantly higher following laparoscopic ultrasonography than preoperative TVUS (83.8% vs 73.5%, respectively, P < 0.05), when compared with histological diagnosis.52 Accuracy in diagnosis was particularly high in differentiating endometriomas or dermoid cysts from other benign pathology.52

-For the purpose of this chapter, we describe the application of IOUS performed either transabdominally during hysteroscopic or transcervical (without hysteroscopic guidance) surgery and transvaginal or transrectal insertion during laparoscopic surgery.
+For the purpose of this chapter, we describe the application of IOUS performed either transabdominally during hysteroscopic or transcervical (without hysteroscopic guidance) surgery, or transvaginally or transrectally during laparoscopic surgery.

-Indications for the use of IOUS during operative hysteroscopy include the resection of intra-uterine pathology, such as complete or partial uterine septum, submucous or intramural fibroids, uterine synechiae or Asherman’s syndrome, atypical placental site nodules, osseous metaplasia of the endometrium and for the surgical management of miscarriage (Table 1).
-Indications for transcervical surgery without hysteroscopy, include dilating a stenosed cervical canal after conization or trachelectomy or the treatment of cervical or cornual ectopic pregnancies.
+Indications for the use of IOUS during operative hysteroscopy include the resection of intrauterine pathology, such as complete or partial uterine septum, submucous or intramural fibroids, uterine synechiae (Asherman’s syndrome), atypical placental site nodules, osseous metaplasia of the endometrium and surgical management of miscarriage (Table 1).
+Indications for transcervical surgery without hysteroscopy, include dilating a stenosed cervical canal after conization or trachelectomy or the treatment of cervical or cornual ectopic pregnancy.
 IOUS in this context aims to reduce the risks of uterine perforation or incomplete resection of the lesion.

 1